Yet to Come (The Most Beautiful Moment): Synopsis

 The video begins with Jungkook making a hand gesture as a reference to the band's Hwa Yang Yeon Hwa On Stage: Prologue video.
 The camera then zooms in through his fingers to reveal the seven band members seated in a barren desert, in the same order as seen in the 2014 "Just One Day" music video.
 Jin is seen in the truck he previously used in "Run"'s music video, facing the angel statue from "Blood Sweat & Tears."
 The old brown piano from Suga's "First Love" short film also makes an appearance.
 The blue container trailer that RM had passed in "Run" is now in front of him, and J-Hope is standing alongside the train from "Spring Day" on the dunes.
 BTS' first chapter ends where it began nine years ago, as the boys stand together in front of the bus.
 Where V covered Jin's eyes with his hands in the music video for "Blood Sweat & Tears," six years later, in "Yet to Come," Jin removes his hands to present to V the symbol of BTS' beginning — the yellow school bus from their very first music video, "No More Dream."
 They don dazzling white clothes that complement their happy looks instead of the dark and heavy makeup they wore nine years before.
 The septet is back on the bus, seated in the same configuration as in "Spring Day," and ready to head to their next destination, which has not yet been reached.

 Accolades

 "Yet to Come" earned nine domestic television music show trophies in June, including a triple crown on M Countdown.
 The song also won the Melon Popularity Award for four consecutive weeks from June 20 to July 11, 2022.

-At the 2022 MTV Video Music Awards, held in August, "Yet to Come" was nominated in the Best K-Pop category, but did not win.
-In October, the song received nominations for Best Vocal Performance – Group and Song of the Year at the 2022 MAMA Awards, and Music Video of 2022 at the 48th People's Choice Awards.
-In November, it became the first Korean-language song to be recognized by the Recording Academy when it earned a nomination for Best Music Video at the 65th Annual Grammy Awards.
+In November 2022, it became the first Korean-language song to be recognized by the Recording Academy when it earned a nomination for Best Music Video at the 65th Annual Grammy Awards.

-In February 2023, the single won Global Digital Music – June at the 12th Circle Chart Music Awards.
-The following month, it won Song of the Year by Download at the 37th Japan Gold Disc Awards.
-It is nominated for Best Music Video at the upcoming iHeartRadio Music Awards.